 Race Survival Intelligence

 Physicist Daniel Whitmire argues that species such as ours go extinct soon after attaining technological knowledge.
-This follows from the emptiness of our galaxy, given standard statistical rules.
+Given standard statistical rules, this follows directly from the eerie emptiness of our galaxy.
 We appear to be on our own, and that is not good.
-It means that any beings that successfully get to the stage we are at promptly extinguish their ecosystems.
+As Whitmire explains, it means that any beings that successfully get to the stage we are at promptly extinguish their ecosystems.

-But the situation can be resolved.
-The pioneering environmentalist Alexander King defined exactly what we need to do about this.
-As he states, the only durable solution to our external and internal problems is a transformation of human nature, namely: “… evolution beyond the egoism that motivates every individual” (2006, 22).
-In other words this is a requirement for our survival.
-Unless we can achieve this transformation we are going to join the vast graveyard of technologically advanced civilisations that might have been.
+There is, however, a way to transform this logic to our great and lasting benefit.
+The pioneering environmentalist Alexander King defined exactly what we need to do to succeed as a race.
+As he states in his book Let the Cat Turn Round: One Man’s Traverse of the Twentieth Century, the only durable solution to our external and internal problems is a transformation of human nature, namely: “… evolution beyond the egoism that motivates every individual” (2006, 22).
+In other words, this is a requirement for our survival.
+Unless we can achieve this transformation, we are going to join the vast graveyard of technologically advanced civilisations that might have been.
 And this is not just a problem for the next generation to worry about.
 It is happening now.
 As shown by this list of the global catastrophic risks we have created we are already in dire need of a change in the way we use our modern technology.
 As stated by John Holdren in his capacity as senior scientific advisor to President Obama, we’re in a car with bad brakes driving toward a cliff in the fog: “There’s a chance we’ll go over the cliff anyway but prudence requires that we try to stop the car.”
 (2008).
-But we go racing on toward doom.
+But in all too many ways we go racing on toward doom.